KenEucker/biketag-api/CONDUCT.md

 If a community member engages in unacceptable behavior, we may take any action deemed appropriate, up to and including a temporary ban or permanent expulsion of the ability to submit new rounds of BikeTag or comment on BikeTag posts.
 Community members are encouraged to address issues within themselves and to resolve these matters with the community at large.
 Individuals who fail to uphold the reasonable expectations of this code of conduct will be contacted privately regarding reports made or situations observed.
 These contacted individuals may respond to the reports privately, but there is no guarantee of an audience from the BikeTag team regarding the matter moving forward.

+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+## Enforcement Guidelines

+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+### 1. Correction

+**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

+**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+A public apology may be requested.

+### 2. Warning

+**Community Impact**: A violation through a single incident or series of actions.

+**Consequence**: A warning with consequences for continued behavior.
+No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
+This includes avoiding interactions in community spaces as well as external channels like social media.
+Violating these terms may lead to a temporary or permanent ban.

+### 3. Temporary Ban

+**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

+**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+Violating these terms may lead to a permanent ban.

+### 4. Permanent Ban

+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

+**Consequence**: A permanent ban from any sort of public interaction within the community.

 # 9. Reporting Guidelines

 For all matters pertainting to behavior outlined in this document, please send an email to ambassadors@biketag.org.
 When reporting issues of violation to this Code of Conduct, please include the following information: